torepettersen/blog/blog/how-to-create-a-rest-api-in-rust/index.md

 Also when you deploy your code you could be sure that it will run into problems at some point.
 And to help with solving these problems it is important with good logging, so that we could figure out what went wrong and solve the problem.

-For setting up environment variables and loggin we are going to add another few dependencies.
+For setting up environment variables and logging we are going to add another few dependencies.
 ``` toml
 [dependencies]
 dotenv = "0.11"